+VLFBERHT+ | Quantum & Advanced Computing

 Drug discovery / materials science

-A pharmaceutical company deploys a hybrid quantum-classical AI system for molecular simulation.
+A pharmaceutical company deploying a hybrid quantum-classical AI system for molecular simulation faces a governance gap.
 The QPU handles variational eigenvalue estimation for candidate molecules; classical post-processing produces binding affinity predictions that inform clinical trial candidate selection.
 Regulatory submissions cite these predictions.
 Each run on the same input produces slightly different results due to decoherence at the QPU layer.

-Ulfberht detects the quantum substrate, captures the decoherence noise floor at deployment, and runs all subsequent governance checks against the behavioral signal -- not the raw output variance.
+Ulfberht can detect the quantum substrate, capture the decoherence noise floor at deployment, and run all subsequent governance checks against the behavioral signal—not the raw output variance.
 Compliance verdicts carry explicit confidence intervals so the regulatory submission accurately represents the statistical nature of the claim.
 Merkle-backed attestation tokens provide an auditable chain from QPU run to final prediction.

 Scenario 02